 Upload speed is the speed your computing machine uses to send data to other users on the Internet.
 This speed is measured in megabits per second.

 Video copyright is making sure that every user who watches videos you’ve created is aware that using it without your consent is illegal.
 Other additional actions can be made in order to further protect your “property,” but generally a video is protected by copyright law once created.

 Video hosting is the process of uploading and storing your video/videos on a third-party website.
 Your viewers can take a look by visiting the video hosting site or watch it on yours if you choose to embed it.

 VOD (Video On Demand) is a piece of content that can be watched by a user at any time instead of a specified moment.

 Now that you know the meaning of the words you keep running into while exploring your live streaming opportunities, you may as well check out one more awesome shortcut.
-Restream is a multistreaming service allowing you to stream your videos to 30+ platforms at the same time: Facebook, Youtube, Twitch, and Twitter to name a few.
+Restream is a super simple live video platform that empowers you to create beautiful videos and multistream them to your favorite channels.
 Build up awareness and authority among your fans and viewers fast.
 Stream to many platforms instead of one.